beaunus/six-degrees-of-kevin-bacon/README.md

 ## Contributing

 If you are interested in contributing to this project, feel free to add an issue or submit a pull request.
 I look forward to working with you.

+Ideas for features can be tracked as issues in this repository.

 Thank you for your interest in this project.